 You could also consider taking a Maths ‘A’ Level or further academic qualifications in Maths to get into a career as a Cashier that way.

 A Cashier may be required to issue refunds and receipts to customers, and make sure that the desk and till area is kept tidy and orderly.
 A Cashier will also need to establish product prices and might need to tabulate bills using calculators or cash registers.

 You may also need to be sales orientated in this career, and this will involve spotting opportunities to sell products to customers and listening to what the customer’s needs are to identify related products that your branch can offer.
 This will become important if profit or sales related bonuses are part of your remuneration package.

-The working hours of a full time Cashier will typically be 37 hours Monday to Friday, but may involve some weekend working depending on the type of establishment.
+The working hours of a full time Cashier will typically be 37 hours Monday to Friday but may involve some weekend work depending on the type of establishment.
 Part time hours are also widely available.

 Skills and Training Development

 You will need to have excellent numeracy skills as a Cashier, and a friendly manner when talking to customers.
 Customers may make complaints and these will need to be handled in a diplomatic way.
 You will need to be confident in speaking with a variety of different people every day, from diverse backgrounds.
 Honesty and reliability will also be integral to your career as a Cashier.